Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.

 Purple Martins, Progne Subis are the largest bird species in the swallow family in North America and according to the North American breeding survey they make up only 3% of the population in Canada followed by 90% in USA and 7% in Mexico (The Cornell Lab of Ornithology) The decline of Purple Martins in Canada results from urban environment encroachment and spells of bad weather.
 It was not until passionate humans like Kiyoshi started to build bird boxes that they have returned.

 Purple Martins, Progne Subis nest in an old-fashioned way in woodpecker holes and find their food when they are in flight which includes bees, wasps, dragonflies, moths and grasshoppers to name a few.
 They perform aerial acrobats to snap flying insects from 150 to 500 feet in the air.
 On occasion you can spot Purple Martins in towns, cities, parks, open fields and in urban environments where nesting boxes are being placed.

 These large species from the swallow family are on land unless they are scavenging for material for their nesting season.
-Once the breeding season ends, you will witness a flock of Purple Martins, Progne Subis headed to the South, but in the meantime if you have a chance visit the Rocky Point Pier in Port Moody and listen for the sounds of this beautiful specie.
+Once the breeding season ends, you will witness a flock of Purple Martins, Progne Subis headed to the South, but in the meantime, if you have a chance visit the Rocky Point Pier in Port Moody and listen for the sounds of this beautiful species.
 You will be amazed!

 Because of you, the Purple Martin and thousands of animals receive a second chance at life in the wild.
 We sincerely thank you for your care and support.

 If you would like your gift of life to go even further, please join our monthly Wildlife Rescue FREEDOM Plan here.
 Your monthly donation will go a long way to saving injured animals year-round.
 Thousands of injured animals depend on us… and on your support!